 The Board has established a Compensation Committee.
 The Compensation Committee is composed of Messrs.
 Cademartori and Stevens.
 As determined by the Board, each of the members of the Compensation Committee is an Independent Director and satisfies the independence requirements of The Nasdaq Global Select Market listing standards.
 Mr. Cademartori serves as Chairman of the Compensation Committee.
-The Compensation Committee determines compensation for Kohlberg Capital's executive officers, in addition to administering the Company's Amended and Restated 2006 Equity Incentive Plan and the Company's 2008 Non-Employee Director Plan.
+The Compensation Committee determines compensation for Kohlberg Capital's executive officers, in addition to administering the Company's Amended and Restated 2006 Equity Incentive Plan and the Company's 2008 Non-Employee Director Plan and, if approved at the Meeting, will administer the Company's Amended and Restated Non-Employee Director Plan.
 The Compensation Committee Charter, as approved by the Board, can be found in the Corporate Governance section of the Company's website at www.kohlbergcap.com.